-"Il principe Igor" by Borodin, at the Teatro Regio, in Turin, with Boris Christoff.
-In September of 1957 he sang Alvaro in "La forza del
+"Il principe Igor" by Borodin, at the Teatro Regio in Turin, with Boris Christoff.
+In September 1957, he sang Alvaro in "La forza del

-On the 26 of February of 1958 another new role, Rodolfo in "Luisa Miller" at the Teatro Carlo Felice in Genoa.
+On the 26 of February, 1958, another new role, Rodolfo in "Luisa Miller" at the Teatro Carlo Felice in Genoa.

 In March he sang "Aida" at the Teatro Massimo in Palermo, with Mary Curtis Verna.

-After singing at the Teatro Colón during July and August of 1958 in "Madama Butterfly", "Aida" and "Carmen" he went to the San
+After singing at the Teatro Colón during July and August 1958 in "Madama Butterfly", "Aida" and "Carmen", he went to the San

-Francisco Opera to sing in September "Don Carlo" and "La forza del destino".
+Francisco Opera to sing "Don Carlo" and "La forza del destino" in September.

 He started the 1958/1959 season singing at the Municipale in Piacenza, "Aida" with Claudia Parada, Dora Minarchi and Franco Piva.

 His debut at the Teatro alla Scala in Milan took also place in the 1958/1959 season.
-He sang three roles: Amenofis in Rossini's "Moses"
+He sang three roles: Amenofis in Rossini's "Mosè"

-(taken the role after Gianni Raimondi); Calaf in "Turandot" (after Giuseppe Di Stefano, Franco Corelli and Joao Gibin) and the title role
+(he took the role over from Gianni Raimondi); Calaf in "Turandot" (after Giuseppe Di Stefano, Franco Corelli and João Gibin); and

-On the 27 of January of 1959 he sang the role of Gualtiero in "Il pirata" with Maria Callas, a concert version in New York's Carnegie Hall.
+On the 27 of January, 1959, he sang the role of Gualtiero in "Il pirata" with Maria Callas, a concert version in New York's Carnegie Hall.

 A second performance, with the same cast, took place at the Constitution Hall in Washington D.C., on January 29th.

-In March of 1959 he sang again at the Teatro Carlo Felice in Genoa, now in "Aida" and then the same opera at the Grand
+In March 1959, he sang again at the Teatro Carlo Felice in Genoa, now in "Aida" and then the same opera at the Grand

 Théâtre in Monte Carlo.

-He sang in Santiago de Chile in September and October in 1959 the roles of Alvaro in "La forza del destino", Don José in "Carmen"
+He sang in Santiago de Chile in September and October 1959: Alvaro in "La forza del destino", Don José in "Carmen"

 and Manrico in "Il trovatore".

-In May of 1960 he sang for the RAI-NAPLES the role of "Il figlio" in the uncommon opera "La madre" by Donato Di Veroli with the soprano
+In May 1960, he sang for the RAI Napoli the role of "Il figlio" in the uncommon opera "La madre" by Donato Di Veroli, with the soprano

-In March of 1962 he sang at the Teatro Carlo Felice in Genoa in "Tosca" with Antonietta Stella and Giangiacomo Guelfi.
+In March 1962, he sang at the Teatro Carlo Felice in Genoa in "Tosca" with Antonietta Stella and Giangiacomo Guelfi.
 He sang "La forza

-del destino" in September at the Kursaal in Lugano and in December of 1962 another new role, Folco in Mascagni's "Isabeau" at the Teatro
+del destino" in September at the Kursaal in Lugano, and in December 1962 another new role, Folco in Mascagni's "Isabeau" at the Teatro

 Comunale in Bologna, with Marcella Pobbe (3 peformances).

-In July of 1963 he sang an "open air" performance of "Carmen" at the Plaza Mayor, in Madrid and on the 24 of July of 1963, in another "open
+In July 1963, he sang an "open air" performance of "Carmen" at the Plaza Mayor in Madrid, and on the 24 of July, 1963, in another "open

-air" performance he sang (I think for the first time) the main role in Verdi's "Otello" at the Parco Marsaglia in San Remo.
+air" performance the main role in Verdi's "Otello" (I think for the first time) at the Parco Marsaglia in San Remo.

-On the 30 of July of 1963 he sang for RAI-ROMA the title role in Mascagni's "Guglielmo Ratcliff" and in October he sang in Switzerland, in
+On the 30 of July, 1963, he sang the title role in Mascagni's "Guglielmo Ratcliff" for the RAI Roma, and in October he sang in Switzerland, in

-He sang for the last time for RAI-TORINO on the 25 of February of 1964 and for the first time in his career, a Wagnerian role, "Rienzi".
+He sang for the last time for the RAI Torino on the 25 of February, 1964, and for the first time in his career a Wagnerian role: "Rienzi".

-In January of 1966 he sang at the Teatro Massimo Bellini in Catania ("Don Carlo" and then many performances of "Otello" in Brescia, Naples,
+In January 1966, he sang at the Teatro Massimo Bellini in Catania ("Don Carlo"), and then many performances of "Otello" in Brescia, Naples,

 Padua and Venice.

-On the 11 of September of 1968, Ferraro sang "Otello" at the Théâtre du Champs-Elysées, in Paris.
+On the 11 of September, 1968, Ferraro sang "Otello" at the Théâtre du Champs-Élysées in Paris.

 South America, now in Brazil as a member of the San Carlo Opera Company.
 He sang the role of Ismaele in "Nabucco" with Giangiacomo Guelfi

-In December of 1970 he sang the role of "Samson" in "Sansone e Dalila" at the Teatro San Carlo, sharing the five performances with Mario
+In December 1970, he sang the role of Samson in "Sansone e Dalila" at the Teatro San Carlo, sharing the five performances with Mario

-at the Teatro Romano in Benevento and at the Castello di Lombardia di Enna.
+at the Teatro Romano in Benevento and at the Castello di Lombardia in Enna.

-He sang only once at the Royal Opera House, on Monday, 10th May 1971, the role of Otello.
+He sang only once at the Royal Opera House London, on Monday, 10th May 1971, the role of Otello.
 He was not originally cast in this

 role.
-He replaced the original cast member James McCracken, who was said to be 'indisposed' on that night.
+He replaced James McCracken, who was said to be indisposed on that night.

 The cast for "Otello" in London was as follows:

-OTELLO, Moor of Venice, Governor of Cyprus – James McCracken* (PIER MIRANDA FERRARO)
+OTELLO, moor of Venice, governor of Cyprus – Pier Miranda-Ferraro (instead of James McCracken)